Popular Ukulele Songs to Play: Top 12

 George Harrison was fond of playing the ukulele.
 So, it will not be a perfect list of popular ukulele songs if we drop his tunes.
 Paul McCartney aided renewed zeal by playing “Something” to show respect to George.

-One of the ideal songs to play on the ukulele is “Here Comes The Sun,” but it is the easiest, unquestionably.
-The A was the real used key, but you’ll find a commonly played key G in the song.
-The reason is the G is the easy ukulele key.
+One of the ideal songs to play on the uke is “Here Comes The Sun,” but it is the easiest, unquestionably.
+The A was the real key used, but you’ll find a commonly played key of G in the song.
+The reason is that G is the easy key.

 Tutorial

-Click for Ukulele Tabs
+Click for Tabs

 More The Beatles Songs